Mulching with Wood/Bark Chips, Grass Clippings, and Rock

 A number of references discuss the phytotoxicity of cedar when used as mulch around young plants.
 Most of the information, however, refers to the use of cedar sawdust (smaller particles with more exposure to the surrounding plants and their roots) rather than chips that are typically used as mulch.

 The other issue, and probably the more relevant question, is what plant is actually referred to as “cedar”.
 In Colorado, we have very few true cedars (the genus of true cedar is Cedrus).
-What most people call “red cedar” is either a juniper (i.e., Eastern Red Cedar, Juniperus virginiana) or arborvitae, (i.e., Western Red Cedar, Thuja spp.).
+What most people call “red cedar” is either a juniper (i.e., eastern red cedar, Juniperus virginiana) or arborvitae, (i.e., western red cedar, Thuja spp.).
 Neither of these have toxic qualities for young plants when used as a mulch.

 Most “cedar” mulch in Colorado (unless they are bagged and shipped from another part of the country) will not be the true cedar.
 They will most likely be either the juniper or arborvitae, which are not toxic when used as mulch.
+If you are buying mulch in bulk from a local source it likely does not contain wood from true cedars.

 The desired depth of wood/bark chips depends on chip size.
 Smaller size chips should not exceed a one to two inch depth.
 Larger chips are typically applied at three to four inches deep.
 Thicker layers may reduce soil oxygen.
 Additional mulch needs to be added every few years to bring the mulch depth back to the desired amount.